Arnaldo Cézar Coelho

 Arnaldo David Cézar Coelho (born 15 January 1943) is a former football referee.
 He was the first Brazilian, indeed the first non-European, to take charge of the FIFA World Cup final when he officiated in the 1982 final between Italy and West Germany.

 Coelho's career began as a beach soccer referee; he became professional in 1965 (at one time, famously, telling reporters that he was the highest paid match official in the world) and was appointed to the international list in 1968.
 He was selected for both the 1978 and 1982 FIFA World Cups.
-In total he officiated in seven matches during the World Cup finals, three as a referee (the mentioned final from 1982 included).
+In total, he officiated in seven matches during the World Cup finals, three as a referee (the mentioned final from 1982 included).

-After the end of his refereeing career, he became a football TV commentator for Rede Globo.
+After the end of his refereeing career, he became a football TV commentator for Rede Globo until 2018.

 In 2009, The Times listed him in seventh place in its list of "top ten football referees".

-Coelho's brother is Ronaldo Cezar Coelho, a representative and founder of the Social Democratic Party in Brazil (PSDB), his mother is from a Moroccan Jewish family.
+Coelho's brother is Ronaldo Cezar Coelho, a representative and founder of the Social Democratic Party in Brazil (PSDB); his mother is from a Moroccan Jewish family.